nrenner0211/just-tech-news/README.md

 ## About

 This API grabs tech news and displays it for the user.
+With a little more work, this will be the first full-stack project I've completed.
+A good example of MCV file structure.

 ## Technologies

-Uses Node packages bcrypt, express, and Sequelize
+Uses handlebars and Node packages bcrypt, express, path, and Sequelize

 ## Contact